kaki0704/fuyukaki-ui/README.md

 > "Digital interfaces that feel like soil and wood, not cold metal and glass."

-@hongsi-ui/core follows a unique **"No Black, No Gray"** design philosophy.
+fuyukaki-ui follows a unique **"No Black, No Gray"** design philosophy.
 Instead of sterile grays and harsh blacks, we use warm earth tones inspired by nature:

 - **柿色 (Persimmon)** `#EB6101` - Our vibrant primary color
 - **葉色 (Leaf Green)** `#6A8347` - Natural green for positive actions